 In order to develop a comprehensive educational program for the health care team there is a need to carry extensive need assessment, the first step in planning an educational activity.
-In an attempt to assess the needs for professional development of the medical, dental practitioners and nursing staff a survey was conducted by means of a Questionnaire (APPENDIX 1) by the Department of Health for <CAPPENDIX 1) by the Department of Health for <CAPPENDIX 1) by the Department of Health for <CAPPENDIX 2) as well elaborated in the report included the following
+In an attempt to assess the needs for professional development of the medical, dental practitioners and nursing staff a survey was conducted by means of a Questionnaire (APPENDIX 1) by the Department of Health for <>.
+The report takes into account a wide section of the various staff.
+The wide range of topics that were covered in the survey is also well elaborated in the report included the following